AustL/PygameWidgets/docs/index.md

 ![](https://img.shields.io/pypi/dm/pygame-widgets)

 A helper module for common widgets that may be required in developing applications with Pygame.
+It supports fully customisable buttons, collections of buttons, textboxes, sliders and many more!
+If there are any widgets that you would like to see added, please create an issue!

+## NEW FEATURES

+* Combo Box: Select options from a list that appears when typing into a search bar
+* Dropdown: Select options from a list that appears when hovered over
+* Progress Bar: Shows a percentage of completeness, great for loading screens and health bars
+* Toggle: Allows switching between two values, great for settings
+* Animations: Create an animation that changes a widgets attributes over some time, running on a separate thread

 ## Prerequisites